tibs/markup-history/README.rst

 * Notes per slide (for the presenter) are separated out into `<notes-per-slide.rst>`_.
 * Extended notes (with links) are in `<markup-history-extended-notes.rst>`_.

+(Note that github will present the ``.rst`` files in rendered form as HTML, albeit using their own styling (which makes notes a bit odd).
+If you want to see the original reStructuredText source, you have to click on the "Raw" link at the top of the file's page.)

 Since this version of the talk uses PDF slides, which I produce via pandoc_ and TeX_, I'm including the resultant PDF files in the repository.
 These will not always be as up-to-date as the source files, so check their